Find Your Perfect School

 What skills do I need to be a Radiation Therapist?

 Do you want to become a radiation therapist?
 Have you got what it takes?
-Besides the obvious technical training, you must be detail-oriented and have excellent people skills.
+Besides the obvious technical training, a radiation therapist must be detail-oriented and have excellent people skills.
 You should also be able to lift and move patients and stand on your feet for long periods of time.
-And… don’t forget your compassion as you care for hurting or perhaps, terminally ill patients.
+And… don’t forget your compassion as you care for hurting or perhaps, terminally ill patients as a radiation therapist.

 Where does a Radiation Therapist work?

-Radiation Therapists are an intricate part of the oncology team, as they work closely with physicians, other nurses, and other types of specialists.
+Certified Radiation Therapists are an intricate part of the oncology team, as they work closely with physicians, other nurses, and other types of specialists.
 They often work in hospitals, cancer care clinics, outpatient facilities, and doctor’s offices as they administer the patient’s radiation treatment.
 Cancer treatment centers are located in almost every major city.

 Does a Radiation Therapist need to be licensed?

 Yes, in most states, a Radiation Therapist must pass a national certification exam to gain licensure specific to radiation therapists.
 States require radiation therapists to be properly credentialed to work in healthcare facilities, such as cancer treatment centers.

 Is working with radiation a safe job?

 Of course, working in radiation comes with some occupational hazard risks; however, learning how to minimize exposure and how to be safe will be part of your training while learning to be a radiation therapist.

 Can I become a Radiation Therapist online?